 By formatting your blog properly, you’ll increase the likelihood of getting it read.

-SEO PRO TIP: Forget to had H1s, H2’s and images in your blog post.
+SEO PRO TIP: Don’t forget to add your keyword in your H1, H2’s and alt images in your blog post.

 6. Ignite your Outdoor Industry SEO